Branden Carlson: Raptors 905 (2024)

-Oklahoma City Thunder / Blue (2024–present)
+Oklahoma City Thunder / Blue (2024–2026)

-On November 16, 2024, after the injuries of Isaiah Hartenstein, Chet Holmgren, and Jaylin Williams, Carlson signed with the Oklahoma City Thunder.
+On November 16, 2024, after the injuries of Isaiah Hartenstein, Chet Holmgren and Jaylin Williams, Carlson signed with the Oklahoma City Thunder.
 Throughout his rookie season, he was assigned several times to the Oklahoma City Blue.
 On January 7, 2025, he was waived by the Thunder.
 Three days later, he signed a 10-day contract with the Thunder.
 Against the Cleveland Cavaliers on January 16, Carlson recorded 11 points and 4 rebounds, making 3 three-pointers off the bench in a blowout win.
 On January 22, he signed another 10-day contract with the Thunder.
 On February 6, he signed a two-way contract with the Thunder and the Blue.
-In Oklahoma City's final regular season game against the New Orleans Pelicans, Carlson recorded a season-high 26 points, 10 rebounds, and 3 blocks in a double-digit win.
+In Oklahoma City's final regular-season game against the New Orleans Pelicans, Carlson recorded a season-high 26 points, 10 rebounds and 3 blocks in a double-digit win.
 Carlson finished his rookie season an NBA champion when the Thunder defeated the Indiana Pacers in seven games in the 2025 NBA Finals.

 On July 8, 2025, Carlson re-signed with Oklahoma City on a two-way contract.
+On April 12, 2026, Carlson tied a career–high in points with 26, also chipping in 10 rebounds, five blocks, two steals and one assist as part of a 135–103 loss to the Phoenix Suns.
+Carlson made 32 appearances for Oklahoma City during the 2025–26 NBA season, posting averages of 3.8 points, 3.0 rebounds, and 0.7 assists.

+Portland Trail Blazers (2026–present)

+On July 1, 2026, Carlson signed a one-year, $2.5 million contract with the Portland Trail Blazers.